AdguardTeam/KnowledgeBaseVPN/docs/vpn-for-browser-extensions/installation.md

 1. Visit [adguard-vpn.com](https://adguard-vpn.com/browser-extension/overview.html)

-2. Click on the icon of your browser and then click *Install*
+2. Click on the icon of your browser and then click *Install*.

 3. Depending on your browser, one of the websites will open: Chrome Web Store, Firefox Add-ons, or Microsoft Edge Add-ons.
-Click the respective button: *Add to Chrome*, *Add to Firefox* or *Get* next to the AdGuard VPN Browser extension.
+Click the respective button: *Add to Chrome*, *Add to Firefox* or *Get* next to AdGuard VPN Browser extension.

 4. Once the installation is complete, you will be prompted to switch to [unlimited version](https://adguard-vpn.com/thankyou.html).
 It's completely optional but if you find that the free version is not enough for you, you can purchase a [subscription](/general/subscription.md) at any moment.